krzystof/stub-react-component/README.md

 Test the `AsyncFn` utility.
 Delete it if you are not using it.

 Check out the template in `src/Template`.
 There are comments and info in each of them.

-## Workflow
-This is how I use this template.
-- if I have a real api client, write tests for the requests I need.
-Then run the same suite of tests on the fake api.
-- implement the functionality I need, changing `Product.test.jsx`, `ProductsData.jsx` and `ProductsUi.jsx` to suite my needs.
-- update the `Page.test.jsx` and `Page.jsx` with a generic scenario.
-- change the `USE_FAKE_DATA` constant to `false` in `Page.jsx` and see how it goes in the browser.
-- add style to `products.css` and class names to `ProductsUi.jsx`.
-- rename the file with a filename that contains `Product` to `MyComponent`.